reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 To understand how the `FilterChain` works, let's look at the flowchart from the [Spring Security documentation](https://docs.spring.io/spring-security/reference/servlet/architecture.html#servlet-securityfilterchain)
 {{% image alt="settings" src="images/posts/getting-started-with-spring-security/filterChain.JPG" %}}
-Let's look at some core components that take part in the filter chain:
+Now, let's look at the core components that take part in the filter chain:
 1. [DelegatingFilterProxy](https://docs.spring.io/spring-security/reference/servlet/architecture.html#servlet-delegatingfilterproxy)
-It is a **servlet filter** provided by the Spring framework that acts as a **bridge between the Servlet container and the Spring Application Context**.
+It is a **servlet filter** provided by Spring that acts as a **bridge between the Servlet container and the Spring Application Context**.
 The `DelegatingFilterProxy` class is responsible for wiring any class that implements `javax.servlet.Filter` into the filter chain.
 2. [FilterChainProxy](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/web/FilterChainProxy.html)
 Spring security internally creates a `FilterChainProxy` **bean** named **`springSecurityFilterChain`** wrapped in `DelegatingFilterProxy`.
-The `FilterChainProxy` is a filter that chains multiple filters that are created by Spring based on the security configuration.
+The `FilterChainProxy` is a filter that chains multiple filters based on the security configuration.
-Thus, **the `DelegatingFilterProxy` delegates request to the `FilterChainProxy` which determines the filters that need to be invoked**.
+Thus, **the `DelegatingFilterProxy` delegates request to the `FilterChainProxy` which determines the filters to be invoked**.
 3. [SecurityFilterChain](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/web/SecurityFilterChain.html):
 The security filters in the `SecurityFilterChain` are beans registered with `FilterChainProxy`. **An application can have multiple `SecurityFilterChain`**.
 `FilterChainProxy` uses the **`RequestMatcher`** interface on `HttpServletRequest` **to determine which `SecurityFilterChain` needs to be called**.

 {{% info title="Additional Notes on Spring Security Chain" %}}
-- The default fallback filter chain in a Spring Boot application has a request matcher /** meaning it will apply to all requests.
+- The default fallback filter chain in a Spring Boot application has a request matcher `/**`, meaning it will apply to all requests.
 - The default filter chain has a predefined `@Order` **SecurityProperties.BASIC_AUTH_ORDER**.
-- We can exclude this complete filter chain to be called by setting **security.basic.enabled=false.**
+- We can exclude this complete filter chain by setting **security.basic.enabled=false.**
 - We can define the ordering of multiple filter chains.
 For instance, to call a custom filter chain before the default one, we need to set a lower `@Order`.
 Example `@Order(SecurityProperties.BASIC_AUTH_ORDER - 10)`.
 - We can plugin a custom filter within the existing filter chain (to be called at all times or for specific URL patterns) using the `FilterRegistrationBean` or by extending `OncePerRequestFilter`.
-- For the defined custom filter, if no @Order is specified, it gets the default order which is at the end of the security chain.
+- For the defined custom filter, if no @Order is specified, it is the last in the security chain.
 (Has the default order `LOWEST_PRECEDENCE`.)
 - We can also use methods `addFilterAfter()`, `addFilterAt()` and `addFilterBefore()` to have more control over the ordering of our defined custom filter.

-We will take a look at how to define custom filters and filter chain in the later sections.
+We will define custom filters and filter chain in the later sections.
 {{% /info %}}

-Now that we know that Spring Security provides us with a default filter chain that calls a set of predefined filters in a specified order, let's try to briefly understand the roles of a few important ones in the chain.
+Now that we know that Spring Security provides us with a default filter chain that calls a set of predefined and ordered filters, let's try to briefly understand the roles of a few important ones in the chain.
 1. **[org.springframework.security.web.csrf.CsrfFilter](https://docs.spring.io/spring-security/site/docs/4.0.x/apidocs/org/springframework/security/web/csrf/CsrfFilter.html)** :
 This filter applies CSRF protection by default to all REST endpoints.
 To learn more about CSRF capabilities in spring boot and spring security, refer to this [article](https://reflectoring.io/spring-csrf/).
 2. **[org.springframework.security.web.authentication.logout.LogoutFilter](https://docs.spring.io/spring-security/site/docs/4.0.x/apidocs/org/springframework/security/web/authentication/logout/LogoutFilter.html)** :